KristianOellegaard/django-hvad/docs/public/quickstart.rst

-Defining a multilingual model is very similar to defining a normal Django model, with the difference that instead of subclassing :class:`django.db.models.Model` you have to subclass :class:`nani.models.TranslateableModel` and that all fields which should be translateable have to be wrapped inside a :class:`nani.models.TranslatedFields`.
+Defining a multilingual model is very similar to defining a normal Django model, with the difference that instead of subclassing :class:`django.db.models.Model` you have to subclass :class:`nani.models.TranslatableModel` and that all fields which should be translatable have to be wrapped inside a :class:`nani.models.TranslatedFields`.

-Let's write an easy model which describes Django applications with translateable descriptions and information about who wrote the description::
+Let's write an easy model which describes Django applications with translatable descriptions and information about who wrote the description::

     from django.db import models
-    from nani.models import TranslateableModel, TranslatedFields
+    from nani.models import TranslatableModel, TranslatedFields

-    class DjangoApplication(TranslateableModel):
+    class DjangoApplication(TranslatableModel):
         name = models.CharField(max_length=255, unique=True)
         author = models.CharField(max_length=255)